CJanecka/Projects_and_CTFs/Linux Scavenger Hunt CTF/README.md

 - There are a total of eight (8) flags.
   + Seven (7) flags are obtained from the system, which are then combined to form the final flag.
 - Every team member must participate and work at least one task.
-- Before accessing the challenge, all participants must install a scavenger hunt script *(not provided here)*.
-Once installed, participants can connect via ssh by running:
-  + ssh student@192.168.200.105
-  + Password: Goodluck!

 ## Flag Hints